OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 > [!NOTE]
 > In Office on the web, everything always runs in a browser type runtime.
 In fact, with one exception, everything in an add-in on the web runs in the *same* browser process: the browser process in which the user has opened Office on the web.
 The exception is when a dialog is opened with a call of [Office.ui.displayDialogAsync](/javascript/api/office/office.ui#office-office-ui-displaydialogasync-member(1)) and the [DialogOptions.displayInIFrame](/javascript/api/office/office.dialogoptions#office-office-dialogoptions-displayiniframe-member) option is *not* passed and set to `true`.
 When the option is not passed (so it has the default `false` value), the dialog opens in its own process.
 The same principle applies to the [OfficeRuntime.displayWebDialog](/javascript/api/office-runtime#office-runtime-officeruntime-displaywebdialog-function(1)) method and the [OfficeRuntime.DisplayWebDialogOptions.displayInIFrame](/javascript/api/office-runtime/officeruntime.displaywebdialogoptions#office-runtime-officeruntime-displaywebdialogoptions-displayiniframe-member) option.

-When an add-in is running on a platform other than the web, the following principles apply:
+When an add-in is running on a platform other than the web, the following principles apply.

 - A dialog runs in its own runtime process.
 - An Outlook event-based task runs in its own runtime process.
 - By default, task panes, function commands, and Excel custom functions each run in their own runtime process.
-However, for some Office host applications, the add-in manifest can be configured so that any two, or all three, of these run in the same runtime.
+However, for some Office host applications, the add-in manifest can be configured so that any two, or all three, can run in the same runtime.
 See [Shared runtime](#shared-runtime).

 Depending on the host Office application and the features used in the add-in, there may be many runtimes in an add-in, each running in its own process (but not necessarily running simultaneously).
 The following are examples.